 A virtual address provides your business with a real street address which can be used to register your business, receive mail, and more.
 Upon receiving mail at your company's virtual address, it is digitized and you can view it online.
 If you need a company address in a specific city or lack a physical location, a virtual address is right for you.

 Founders are increasingly choosing a virtual address to start their businesses due to its unique benefits.
 Apart from giving your business a professional address, a virtual address also gives you a presence in a place that is known for your industry.
-With a virtual address, you can live anywhere.
+For instance, Stable offers virtual addresses in major tech hubs like New York and San Francisco.
+With a virtual address location, you can live anywhere while still capturing that prestige.

 Privacy is another benefit of a virtual address.
-Founders are often reluctant to provide their home address.
-A virtual address gives you an address dedicated to your business.
+Founders are often reluctant to provide their home address publicly, and a virtual address gives you an address dedicated to your business.
+Your home address remains private and you sustain separation between business and personal mail.

-You can also add virtual addresses to your business as it grows.
-Mail can be delivered in several states with just a single click.
-Having access to customers or candidates throughout the country makes it easier to hire new people.
+You can also add additional virtual addresses to your business as it grows.
+If you want to establish a present in a new state or jurisdiction, you can do so without opening physical offices..
+Having access to customers or candidates throughout the country makes it easier to expand your growing business.

 Although using your home address to register your business, it may not be the best idea.
-Many founders are intimidated by the idea of establishing a physical presence for their company.
-Because of this, many choose their home address for their business address.
-With a virtual address, it’s easy to establish a presence in any city.
+Many founders are intimidated by the idea of establishing a physical presence for their company, whether due to cost or logistics.
+Because of this, many choose to use their home address for their business address, without thinking through the repercussions.
+With a virtual address, it’s easy to establish a presence in any city, protect your privacy, and expand with ease.

 At Stable, we provide permanent virtual addresses and mailboxes so you never have to worry about mail or changing addresses again.
 We’ll digitize all mail that you receive here, and you’ll be able to scan, forward, shred, (and even deposit checks!) from anywhere in the world.

-Get started with Stable here if you’d like a virtual business address + mailbox in less than 3 minutes.
+Get started with Stable here if you’d like a virtual business address + mailbox (it only takes a few minutes!).

 Disclaimer: Stable is not a legal or accounting firm, therefore we cannot provide legal or tax advice.
 You should consult legal and tax professionals for advice on how to meet ongoing obligations that apply to you and your company.